p-org/P/Docs/docs/whatisP.md

 #### Backend Analysis Engines

 P provides a backend analysis engine to systematically explore behaviors of the system model (_resulting from interleaving of messages and failures_) and check that the model satisfies the desired _correctness_ specifications.
-To reason about complex distributed system, the P checker needs to tackle the well-known problem of _state space explosion_.
+To reason about complex distributed systems, the P checker needs to tackle the well-known problem of _state space explosion_.
 The P checker employs [search prioritization heuristics](https://ankushdesai.github.io/assets/papers/fse-desai.pdf) to drive the exploration along different parts of the state space that are most likely to have concurrency related issues.
-The P checker is really **efficient at uncovering deep bugs** (i.e., require complex interleaving of events) in the system design that have a really low probability of occurance in real-world.
+The P checker is really **efficient at uncovering deep bugs** (i.e., bugs that require complex interleaving of events) in the system design that have a really low probability of occurrence in real-world.
 On finding a bug, the checker provides a reproducible error-trace which the programmer can use for debugging.

-Though, the current P checker is great at finding _deep-hard-to-find_ bugs ("[Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)"), it **cannot provide a proof** of correctness.
+Although the current P checker is great at finding _deep-hard-to-find_ bugs ("[Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)"), it **cannot provide a proof** of correctness.
 We are actively working on addressing this challenge and are building two new backends for P. First, a _symbolic execution engine_ that can scale the P checker to models of large distributed systems and provide **sound guarantees** of exploring all possible behaviors.
 Second, a deductive verification engine to perform **mathematical proof** of correctness for P programs.
-Both these backends will be soon released publicly.
+Both these backends will be released publicly soon.

 [^1]: They are currently maintained in the dev branch `symbolic-codegen`.

 #### Code Generation

-P compiler currently generates C# and C code.
+The P compiler currently generates C# and C code.
 The generated code when combined with the P Runtime (that executes the P state machines) can be deployed on any target platform.
 The generated C code has been used to program [device drivers](https://ankushdesai.github.io/assets/papers/p.pdf) and [robotics systems](https://ankushdesai.github.io/assets/papers/drona.pdf).
 The generated C# code has been used to program [distributed systems](https://ankushdesai.github.io/assets/papers/modp.pdf).

 We are currently working on adding support for a Java backend for P. We will also be adding support for generating _runtime monitors_ for specifications that can be then used to check if the implementation conforms to the high-level P specifications.